What is the PALNI Library Innovation Grant?

 Can my institution still apply for a grant if we have received one within the past year?

 Institutions can still apply for a grant the subsequent year.
 Each proposal is judged on its merits and impact across PALNI.

 When are reports due for awarded projects?

-In June of the following year.
-Reports are reviewed in July, with public presentations of the work scheduled for future dates.
+In July of the following year.
+Reports are reviewed by the committee, with public presentations of the work scheduled for future dates.

 Controlled Digital Lending (CDL) Infrastructure